 You won’t have to search long for a taxi.
-The drivers will probably find you first (they’ll ask where you’re going or they’ll be shouting out their destination)… Be careful because they can be quite pushy!
+The drivers will probably find you first – they’ll ask where you’re going or they’ll be shouting out their destination… Be careful because they can be quite pushy!

 Try to have an idea of how much you have to pay for a ride (ask about it in your hotel/hostel) because the drivers like to double the rate for ignorant tourists.

-A trip of 2 to 3 hours to another city will cost you around 50.000 UZS, depending on how good you are at bargaining.
+A trip of 2 to 3 hours to another city will cost you around 60.000 UZS, depending on how good you are at bargaining.